About the Journal

 - To ensure the transparency and integrity of the publishing process.

-- To ensure publication of books and journals in a timely manner.
+- To ensure the publication of books and journals in a timely manner.

 II.
 Duties and responsibilities of the Editors: